 Schools are increasingly creating secure online learning communities that enable students to interact with each other and their teachers to discuss topics, work collaboratively and submit assignments.
 This can be a good way for them to learn the techniques and etiquette of social media, and how to use it responsibly; and to become aware of online issues such as bullying and scams.

-When your teenager wants to set up a social networking account on one of the main public platforms, use the resources of the Office of the eSafety Commissioner to get the latest expert advice on how to keep safe, and make sure you discuss it with your teen.
+Visit the eSafety website to get the latest expert advice on how to keep safe, and make sure you discuss it with your teen.